rbundock/rbundock.github.io/_blog/does-your-company-need-a-chatbot.md

 - **Build a brand**
 When the process of acquiring a product or a service or merely finding information on your website takes too long, most visitors start looking at other companies.
 A powerful chatbot allows you to keep visitors on your website and shorten the ordering process at the same time.
-If your clients need a solution which requires minimum effort, a chatbot can help you stand out from the crowd and beat your competitors by providing an excellent user experience, and this makes engaging with your company much more straightforward.
+Suppose your clients need a solution which requires minimum effort.
+In that case, a chatbot can help you stand out from the crowd and beat your competitors by providing an excellent user experience, and this makes engaging with your company much more straightforward.

 - **Save money**